Donald Trump sexual misconduct allegations: Kristin Anderson (1990s)

 On October 14, 2016, The Washington Post reported an allegation by Kristin Anderson.
 Anderson said that Trump groped her beneath her skirt in a Manhattan nightclub in the early 1990s.
 An aspiring model at the time of the alleged incident, Anderson told the story to her friends, and decided to come forward after reading accounts of other women who had done so.
 Anderson believed the alleged assault occurred at the China Club, a Manhattan nightclub that Newsday referred to as "Donald's Monday-night nest" due to his alleged habit of picking up women there.

 Stacey Williams (1993)

 On October 23, 2024, former Sports Illustrated model Stacey Williams alleged that Trump had groped her in 1993 while Jeffrey Epstein looked on.

 Williams told The Guardian that Trump and Epstein had been "really, really good friends and spent a lot of time together."
 In 2017, Epstein had told journalist Michael Wolff that he had been Donald Trump's "closest friend for 10 years".
-Williams' accusation made her the 27th person to accuse Trump of sexual misconduct.
+Williams's accusation made her the 27th person to accuse Trump of sexual misconduct.